elfitzo/gnome-shell-extension-cpu-freq/README.md

 View the actual frequency and change CPU frequency governor from gnome shell.

+The actual shown frequency is the average of all current frequencies.

 There is a bit of work to make it work though.

 cpufreq